Public Service Reminder: Bats and Rabies

-During this time of year, bats are active and seek locations inside homes and buildings.
-The Florida Department of Health in Orange County wants to remind residents that any bat can have rabies, a deadly disease.
-Take these simple steps to protect yourself and your family:
+ORLANDO, FL – Springtime is right around the corner, and bats become active and seek locations inside homes and buildings.
+The Florida Department of Health in Orange County wants to remind residents to take these simple steps to protect yourself and your family:

 - Never handle bats AND be sure that your kids understand the importance of this